(2+1)D quantum electrodynamics at finite density on a quantum computer

 In (2+1)D, no theoretical predictions exist but many considerations parallel those in lower dimensions.
 Indeed, also in (2+1)D, the phase diagram is independent of the sum of the two chemical potentials, as we show in \cref{fig:VaryingBoth} using exact diagonalization.

-For simulating the sign-problem-afflicted regime of non-zero net chemical potential in our work, we now derive a formula for the locations of the phase transitions in (2+1)D, following the analogous derivation in (1+1)D from Ref.~\cite{Schuster2024}.
+For simulating the sign-problem-afflicted regime of non-zero net chemical potential in our work, we now derive a formula for the locations of the density-induced level-crossings in (2+1)D, following the analogous derivation in (1+1)D from Ref.~\cite{Schuster2024}.

 For this, we first define the total number operator for each of the $F$ flavors,

 and note that $[\hat{H}, \hat{N}_f] = 0$.
 This enables us to express the ground-state energy in each phase sector as

 where $E_\text{ind}$ is a constant for each sector and $N_f$ is the eigenvalue of the operator $\hat{N}_f$.
 From now on, we only consider two fermion flavors \footnote{However, in \cref{app:ThreeFermions} a short discussion of the case including three fermion flavors can be found.}.
 Thus, we define